 Applications are accepted on a rolling basis.
 Please make a note on your application indicating which office you wish to apply.
 If you are selecting multiple offices, please list them in order of preference.
 To apply, please submit an application here.

-Senator Collins is now accepting applications for fall 2017 and spring 2018.
+Senator Collins is now accepting applications for upcoming spring, summer and fall sessions in her Washington, DC office.
+Please specify what dates you are looking to intern in your application.
 To apply, please submit an application here.

 The Senate Page Program is an excellent opportunity for students to receive firsthand experience with the Legislative branch of our government.
 It is a challenging, yet rewarding opportunity for mature, hard-working students.
 Pages will work until the Senate adjourns daily, so candidates need to be self-motivated with excellent academic records.
 Cell phone use and email accessibility is limited.
 According to the Senate Page School, their requirements are below: